snototter/viren2d/docs/source/index.rst

    ``viren2d`` has not yet reached a stable `v1.0` release.
 Currently, it is highly experimental and quite incomplete!

-   An initial stable version `v1.0` will hopefully be released around September/October 2022 (this is only a hobby/leisure time project).
+   An initial stable/almost-complete version might be released around September/October 2022 (this is only a hobby/leisure time project).
    I do NOT recommend using this toolbox before v1.0 - don't say I didn't warn you!
 Until then, the API may (and will) change anytime,